nus-cs2103-AY2021S2/ip/docs/README.md

 3. deadline/event tasks that are done, ordered by date.
 4. todo tasks that are done, by order of being marked as done.

-### Locating events by name: `find`
+### Locating tasks by name: `find`

-Finds events whose descriptions contain the given keyword.
+Finds tasks whose descriptions contain the given keyword.

 Format: `find KEYWORD`